mklilley/slidee/README.md

 - `extension` - what extension do your presentations have?
 Default is `.slides.md`
 - `locale` - slidee uses filenames to create human readable presentation titles.
 Some languages have have special characters and rules for capitalisation.
 If you use a non western Latin character set for your filenames then consider specifying a language/locale code (examples avaiable at [ISO Language Code Table](http://www.lingoes.net/en/translator/langcode.htm)).
 Default is `en` (English)

-Alternatively can also specify options above using environment variables in a `.env` file, e.g.
+Alternatively can also specify options using environment variables in a `.env` file, e.g.
 ```
 SLIDEE_FOLDER=decks
 SLIDEE_REGEX=\.slides\.md$
 SLIDEE_LOCALE=en
+SLIDEE_PORT=3000
 ```

 Notes: